 The regulations apply to properties where a private tenant occupies the property as their main or only residence.
 This includes a licence to occupy as well as an assured shorthold tenancy.

 HMO’s were previously covered under the Management of Houses in Multiple Occupation (England) Regulations 2006.
-This has now been removed and replaced by the new regulations – so HMO’s are caught.
+This has now been removed and replaced by the new regulations.
+This means HMO’s are caught.

-For larger HMO’s (5 or more tenants) a license is required.
+For larger HMO’s with 5 or more tenants, a license is required.
 A new condition has now been added to the HMO licence to ensure the fixed electrical installations are all up to the proper standard.
 Here is some HMO licence guidance.

 Penalties for non compliance

 Any landlord who fails to get the checks carried out by a qualified person could be facing fines of up to £5,000 initially and as much as £30,000 if they’re offend.

 Unless there is a relevant exclusion, there is no getting around this – comply or face fines